 Parisa has worked extensively in the Middle East, South Asia, Africa and USA.
 In 2012, Parisa lived and worked in Uganda for a year, documenting the problem of violence against women with disabilities in the aftermath of civil war and the dangerous practice of female genital mutilation.
 In 2015, Parisa was an Artist in Residence at the Bronx Documentary Center in New York City, under the direction of Mike Kamber.
-In 2017, she was selected to participate in the New York Times Portfolio Review and the Angkor Workshop in Cambodia.
 In 2018, Parisa was selected as the recipient of the Kooshk Artist in Residence program in partnership with Pathshala Institute in Bangladesh.
 In 2019, Parisa was selected as the recipient of the Chris Hondros Fund Award.
 She was also nominated for the World Press Joop Swart Masterclass and selected to participate in the Eddie Adams Workshop XXXII.

 Parisa has been published in the New York Times, The Guardian, Casa Vogue, Associated Press, BBC, Glamour, Christian Science Monitor and Washington Times.
 Other clients include Malala Fund, Sesame Workshop, International Rescue Committee, Northwestern University in Qatar, East Wing Gallery, Gulf Photo Plus, and Raising Voices in Uganda.